niklashaetty/TDDDD272016_nikha864/README.md

 # [project name] - TDDD27 Advanced web programming
 [Click here to get to ~~up-to-date~~ deployment](https://tddd27-nikha864.herokuapp.com/)

 [project name] is a webbapplication that lets you create you own course plan for your masters program.
-Lets you visualize your course plan, complete with requirements for graduation, potential schedule conflict.
+Lets you visualize your course plan, complete with requirements for graduation and warnings of potential schedule conflicts etc.

 ## Project identity
 Niklas Hätty - nikha864@student.liu.se